Lissete and Felipe Montes de Oca.

 Lissete and Felipe Montes de Oca wrote their love story the way many other couples do: They fell in love, got married and set out to buy a home and start a family.
 The children of Cuban immigrants, they had learned from their parents the value of hard work: While Lissete worked as an accountant, Felipe established a small contracting business that eventually became a thriving home building enterprise.
 He was good at building houses and also long-lasting relationships with his clients, many of whom became family friends.

-In 1996, New York Life Insurance Company agent Pedro J. Busse, a friend and cousin of the Montes de Oca, approached the couple to discuss ways to help ensure financial protection for their family and their future.
-A new Agent at the time, the Montes de Oca family became the very first policy Pedro sold.
-Little did he imagine that it would become the first of several steps the couple would take throughout the years toward building a legacy of love … one that would keep the family going even during the toughest of times.
+In 1996, New York Life Insurance Company agent Pedro J. Busse, a friend and cousin of the Montes de Ocas, approached the couple to discuss ways to help ensure financial protection for their family.
+As he was a new agent, Pedro sold his first life insurance policies to the Montes de Ocas.
+Little did he imagine that it would become the first of several steps the couple would take throughout the years to building a legacy—one that would keep the family going even during the toughest of times.

 Lissete and Felipe had two boys, Felipe, Jr. and Lucas.
 Together they found many opportunities to travel, play, learn new hobbies and host parties for friends and families.
 During a family ski trip, Felipe fell ill and was diagnosed with leukemia soon after.
 After three years battling the disease and undergoing extensive medical treatment, Felipe passed away, surrounded by his beloved family and the support of many friends.